June is

 Pennsylvania Senate Democrats are committed to fighting for equality and fair treatment for all individuals, regardless of their sex, sexual orientation, or gender identity, expression.
 This work continues at a crucial time when legislative bodies across the country, including here in Pennsylvania, introduce and pass discriminatory bills targeting the LGBTQ+ community.

-Governor Josh Shapiro, who as Attorney General consistently fought for LGBTQ+ Pennsylvanians and stood up to the Trump administration’s efforts to roll back rights and protections, says he would proudly sign the bill.
+Governor Josh Shapiro, who as Attorney General consistently fought for LGBTQ+ Pennsylvanians and has stood up to the Trump Administration’s efforts to roll back rights and protections, says he would proudly sign the bill if it reaches his desk.

 Our members have also introduced their own bills to improve current systems and better serve and empower the LGBTQ+ community, including: